MaxITService/OneClickPrompts/code-notes.md

 ### `buttons-init.js`

-- **Purpose:** Handles the initial creation and insertion of custom buttons and toggles into the target container.
+- **Purpose:** Acts as a **UI Factory**.
+It contains the logic to generate a complete set of buttons and toggles.
-- **Role:** Prevents duplication and ensures that the custom UI elements are added to the page only once.
+- **Role:** It is called by the "Director" (`init.js`) to populate a specified container, which can be either the inline injection point or the floating panel's content area.
+It is no longer responsible for making decisions about panel visibility.

 ### `buttons-injection.js`

-- **Purpose:** Handles the injection of custom buttons into the webpage.
+- **Purpose:** Handles the injection of custom buttons into the webpage for the **inline mode**.
-- **Role:** Checks for existing modifications, injects the custom buttons, and implements a resiliency mechanism to re-inject the elements if they disappear due to dynamic page updates.
+- **Role:** This script is now primarily used when `init.js` decides that the floating panel should be hidden on initial load.
+It finds the correct injection point on the page and implements a resiliency mechanism to re-inject the elements if they disappear due to dynamic page updates.

 ### `buttons-clicking-chatgpt.js`, `buttons-clicking-claude.js`, `buttons-clicking-copilot.js`, `buttons-clicking-deepseek.js`, `buttons-clicking-aistudio.js`, `buttons-clicking-grok.js`, `buttons-clicking-gemini.js`